marcguyer/marcguyer.github.io/content/posts/example-application-with-mezzio-testing.md

 ## Where do we start?

-I think it's a good exercise to start any application with a solid structure for testing the application with automated testing tools.
+It's a good choice to start any application with a solid structure for testing the application with automated testing tools.
 That's why the first post in this series is about testing.
+Any well-tested application will typically have more lines of testing code than actual application code.
+Starting with a good structure for testing will pay dividends down the road.

 In this post, I'll show a basic setup for testing Mezzio applications.
 We'll get to some more advanced testing topics in later posts.